 Internet -- Some public WAN -- Linux -- DMZ segment

 IP address Server PUBLIC IPs

-|
+'''

+'''

-+----- Internal net
++---- Internal net

 private IPs

+2. 1:1 NAT

+(Most easily done via IPTABLES or with IPCHAINS and IPROUTE2 but still

+some protocols cannot deal with NAT)

+Internet -- Linux -- DMZ segment

+Server Private IPs natted to 1:1 PUBLIC IPs

++---- Internal net

+private IPs

-''' 3.
-Bridging:
+3. Bridging:

 This is how most commercial firewalls do it as it's very slick.
+Basically,

-Basically, all public IPs transparently flow through the Linux server to the DMZ but via firewall inspection.
+all public IPs transparently flow through the Linux server to the DMZ but

+via firewall inspection.

-Internet -- Linux -- DMZ segment Server PUBLIC IPs
+Internet -- Linux -- DMZ segment

-|
+Server PUBLIC IPs

-+----- Internal net
++---- Internal net

 private IPs

 '''

+Each of these solutions have pros and cons

+Item #1: If you're lucky enough to have an ISP that will set this up for you (pretty rare), all you need to do is use basic 'route' commands to get this running.
+This is the most rebust solution and doesn't require any form of IPMASQ or NAT to work.

-Though this howto doesn't cover items #1 and #2 yet, email me and I can give you a hand.
-For item #3, this isn't IPMASQ anymore and thus I can't help you.
+Item #2: 1:1 NAT isn't covered in this HOWTO yet but if you need a hand, just email me and I'll give you a hand.

+Item #3: this isn't IPMASQ anymore and thus I can't really help you.
 Fortunately, there are a few HOWTOs out there on the topic: